npstn-soft/ProjectMF2.0/README.md

 #include mf.conf
 ```

-Bam, You are done!
+Bam, you are done!

-Notes: If you prefer to use your own confbridge.conf you can just copy the relevant contexts (mf_bridge & mf_user) And paste them in your existing confbridge.conf file.
-Also if you already have a [globals] defined somewhere in your dialplan you have to copy the globals that are set in mf.conf and paste them there instead, And then delete the context in mf.conf -- Otherwise hardly anything will work!
-This uses the MFer subroutine found in the NPSTN docs.
-If you already have this on your system you should remove all instances of it being re-defined in mf.conf (The subroutine itself and the globals would not be needed to be re-set)
+Notes: If you prefer to use your own confbridge.conf you can just copy the relevant contexts (mf_bridge & mf_user) and paste them in your existing confbridge.conf file.

 ## Syntax